aswna/digits/README.md

-# digits
+# nndigits
-Specialized, minimalistic OCR for single digits using neural networks
+Specialized, minimalistic OCR for single digits using Neural Networks

 Experimenting with Neural Networks at low level #2

+# gadigits
+Specialized, minimalistic OCR for single digits using Genetic Algorithms

+Experimenting with Genetic Algorithms at low level #1